 Sugar Land’s close proximity to the 4th largest city in the United States makes it a prime location for the manufacture and distribution of goods.
-The major freeway and transportation line Interstate 69/U.S. Highway 59 runs diagonally through Sugar Land and into the heart of Houston, with eight main lanes east of State Highway 6, connecting with multiple major interstates and highways.
-This network of major roadway allows businesses to transport goods quickly and efficiently to the area’s airports, ports, and rail lines.
+The major freeway and transportation line Interstate 69/U.S. Highway 59 runs diagonally from Sugar Land Texas to Houston Texas, with eight main lanes east of State Highway 6, connecting with multiple major interstates and highways.
+This network of major roadway allows businesses to transport goods quickly and efficiently to the area’s airports, ports and rail lines.

 George Bush Intercontinental Airport (IAH) - 40 Miles

 Moving a record 500,000 tons of cargo in 2018, George Bush Intercontinental Airport continues to expand its growth in cargo operations.
 The airport is committed to improving connectivity and expanding its available options to diverse regions.*